duplode/duplode.github.io/src/posts/_distributive-connection.md

 documentation for [`Representable`](
 https://hackage.haskell.org/package/adjunctions-4.4/docs/Data-Functor-Rep.html)
 tells us straight away, and yet it is far from obvious why that should be the case.
 At first glance, [`Distributive`]( https://hackage.haskell.org/package/distributive-0.6.2.1/docs/Data-Distributive.html), the dual to `Traversable`, appears to have little if anything to do with `Representable`, the class for functors isomorphic to functions.
 The goal of this post is making this connection explicit.
-In the process, we will tease out a fair amount of information from `Distributive`, and also consider the curious question of what exactly makes it tricky to fully bridge the gap to `Representable`.
+In the process, we will tease out a fair amount of information about the two classes, and also contemplate what makes it tricky to fully bridge the gap to `Representable`.

 <!-- more -->